salamander2/Swing-and-KeyListeners/README.md

 All of the following are illustrated in the code.

 1. normal response to a key press:  if you press 'a', move left 5 pixels
-2. slow repsonse to a key press.
+2. slow response to a key press.
 Pressing 'q' or 'e' will go through a list of items one at a time.
 2. responding to a keypress without the built in key-delay / key repeat delay, ie. having smooth motion
 3. setting an action so that it can only happen once per keypress.
 For example, holding down the 's' key will only shring the player once, not infinitely.